 When your income stream flows faster than your spending stream, you accumulate wealth.
 The accumulation of wealth is your savings.
 It isn’t good enough just to collect savings.
 You also need a plan for what to do with your savings.

-The easiest solution is to just let your money accumulate and do nothing.
-This is not a good way to keep your savings though, because your money loses value over time.
+The easiest solution is just to let your money accumulate and do nothing.
+It is not a good way to keep your savings though because your money loses value over time.
 The United States typically has a yearly inflation rate of around 3%.
 That means something that costs $100 today might cost $103 next year.
 The effect of inflation compounds, meaning something that costs $100 today might cost over $200 in 24 years.

 You can do nothing to stop inflation.
 Instead of fighting inflation, you have to go along with it.
 You need to invest your savings so that it increases in value at least at the same rate of inflation.
 There are many ways to do this, but the most common involve investing in stocks, bonds, or mutual funds.